 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During these same years he was tutored at home by Justus, the same pious Christian who had baptized him, encouraging him to pray and to turn his thoughts often to the wonders of God.
+During his early years he was tutored at home by Justus, the same pious Christian who had baptized him, encouraging him to pray and to turn his thoughts often to the wonders of God.

 When he got older, Kieran was sent to complete his education at the monastery at Clonard, under the direction of the great Saint Finnian.
 Here he met fellow students such as Columba, the future enlightener of Scotland.
 Columba said of his classmate, "He was a lamp, blazing with the light of wisdom."